 What is www.greenhopeband.org?

 This is our official Green Hope Band website where you can find everything you will need to know about the various Band Programs at Green Hope High School.
 This site contains important contact information for the Band Director, Band Boosters, online registration for the Band, and information regarding Band Camp, practices, competitions, concerts, football performances, etc. It is continually being updated so please check it often for valuable information.
 For questions, updates, comments, or concerns regarding this website, please contact our webmaster.

-What are the Symphonic and Concert Bands?
+What are the Wind Ensemble, Symphonic and Concert Bands?

 These are the year-long academic classes.
 Students sign up for a band class in the spring along with their other courses.
-Students are placed in either Symphonic or Concert based upon their auditions and/or talent.
+Students are placed in Wind Ensemble, Symphonic or Concert based upon their auditions and/or talent.
 These bands perform at concerts and participate in select community events.
 It is expected that all students in band classes will help raise funds through the few fundraisers the Band Boosters provide to help cover costs of the music program.
 Students are not required to participate in marching band to enroll in these classes, although all students are welcome and encouraged to join the Marching Band.

 What is "concert attire"?

 Band students have several choices for concert attire.

 - Tuxedo Jacket, white tuxedo shirt, black cummerbund and bow tie.
 Black socks and black dress shoes are required.

 - Dress - Sweetheart Short Sleeve Swing dress.

 - Black Blouse/Black Pants - any combination of Sweetheart Neck Blouse or High Neck Blouse with Palazzo Pants or Straight Leg Pants.